World Series: 1984: Anderson becomes first to win in both leagues

 The 1984 Detroit Tigers gained distinction as just the third team in major league history (after the 1927 New York Yankees and 1955 Brooklyn Dodgers) to lead a season wire-to-wire, from opening day through their World Series victory.
 In the process, Tigers skipper Sparky Anderson became the first manager to win a World Series title in both leagues, having previously won in 1975 and 1976 with the Cincinnati Reds.

 1985: Umpiring controversy

 The 1985 Kansas City Royals won the series four games to three over the St. Louis Cardinals.
 The key turning point of the series was a Kansas City win in Game Six aided by a controversial call by Don Denkinger at first base.
 Kansas City later won Game Seven 11–0 to take the series.

+1986: Mets Game 6 comeback

+The series is best remembered for its Game 6, which saw the Mets rally from a two-run deficit in the bottom of the 10th inning, despite having two outs and no one on base.
+The Red Sox, who held a 3–2 series lead, were twice one strike away from securing the championship, but failed to close out the inning as the Mets tie on a Bob Stanley wild pitch & win off an error by Boston first baseman Bill Buckner.
+Due to the Mets claiming the series in Game 7, the Game 6 collapse entered baseball lore as part of the Curse of the Bambino superstition used to explain the Red Sox's championship drought after the 1918 World Series.

 1987: Twins First World Series champion to win every home game

 The 1987 Minnesota Twins became the first team in the history of the World Series to win the championship by winning all 4 games they hosted when they defeated the St. Louis Cardinals.
 They repeated this 4 years later in 1991 when they defeated the Atlanta Braves.